DeeMcShmee/MSSQLDocker/README.md

 In the meantime, you can download ssms from the microsoft website if you want to manage the database with it( It's free ) https://aka.ms/ssmsfullsetup

-#When it's all said and done, here's what worked for me to log in ssms /n
+#When it's all said and done, here's what worked for me to log in ssms \n
-127.0.0.1\{Container Name},port used aka 1433 /n
+127.0.0.1\{Container Name},port used aka 1433 \n
-user = sa /n
+user = sa \n
-pw=the password you used in the docker setup /n
+pw=the password you used in the docker setup \n

 ![image](https://github.com/DeeMcShmee/MSSQLDocker/assets/95409489/9780623e-e63d-4596-9360-9f06a0ff4f13)